UniFed: All-In-One Federated Learning Platform to Unify Open-Source Frameworks: Related work

-In summary, they mainly focus on creating federated datasets in different tasks, either from natural client data or from artificially partitioned centralized datasets, to evaluate FL \textit{algorithms}.
-However, they do not provide the systematic evaluation of FL \textit{frameworks} that are built with industry efforts and used as real FL systems in practice.
-To fill in this gap, we benchmark nine open-source FL frameworks with 15 common FL datasets to cover different FL settings, data modalities, tasks, as well as workload sizes.
+In summary, existing benchmarks mainly focus on creating federated datasets in different tasks, either from natural client data or from artificially partitioned centralized datasets, to evaluate FL \textit{algorithms}.
+However, they do not provide a unified platform to systematically evaluate different FL \textit{frameworks} that are built with industry efforts in practice.
+To fill in this gap, we build a unified platform \sysname, which provides the option to incorporate and compare eleven open-source FL frameworks with 15 common FL setups to cover different FL settings, data modalities, tasks, as well as workload sizes.